pic

 4

 The StatsBase package provides a related function called countmap, which counts the occurrences of each element in a vector.
-It returns a dictionary where the unique elements act as keys, and their corresponding values represent the number of times each element appears.
+It returns a dictionary in which the unique elements act as keys, and their corresponding values represent the number of times each element appears.

-Note that the keys in the resulting dictionary are unsorted by default.
-If you prefer sorted keys, you must apply the sort function to the result.
-This will automatically transform an ordinary dictionary into an object with type OrderedDict.
+By default, the keys in the resulting dictionary are unsorted.
+If instead sorted keys are preferred, you must apply the sort function to the result.
+This will automatically convert an ordinary dictionary into an object with type OrderedDict.

 using StatsBase